 Step 5: Apply Materials and Visual Properties

 To enhance realism, beginners should learn how to apply materials, colors, and appearances.
-This step helps visualize the final product and is often covered in advanced 3D CAD Modelling Tutorials.
+This step helps visualise the final product and is often covered in advanced 3D CAD Modelling Tutorials.

 Material assignment helps in: